dccuchile/wefe/doc/getting_started/about.rst

 We expect in the future to:

-- Implement the metrics that have come out in recent works on bias in embeddings.
 - Implement new queries on different criteria.
 - Create a single script that evaluates different embedding models under different bias criteria.
 - From the previous script, rank as many embeddings available on the web as possible.
 - Implement a visualization module.
-- Implement p-values with statistic resampling to all metrics.
+- Implement p-values mixin that applies for all metrics that accept two targets.

 License
 =======